dhaval-28/Election_Analysis/README.md

 This script can be modified to find out the winning candidate of each county.
 This will allow to see which candidate was the most popular within a county.

-The source field has only two main characteristics, candidate and county.
+The source file has only two main characteristics, candidate and county.
 If there are more characteristics available then analysis can be performed for them as well.